 You may, optionally, use a relative key (see Appendix C) to access records in a fixed-relative file.
 This type of key is a binary number that specifies the position of a record (beginning with 1) relative to the beginning of the file, making it possible to read or write records starting at a relative position in the file.

-Table 2-4 lists the advantages and disadvantages of fixed-relative files.
-Formats of records stored in fixed-relative files, as well as the format of the files themselves, are described in Section 3.
+Table 2-5 lists the advantages and disadvantages of fixed-relative files.
+Formats of records stored in fixed-relative files are described in Section 3.